rotundasoftware/backbone.viewOptions/README.md

 	options : [ "label" ]

 	initialize : function() {
-		// the options declared in the "options" property are
+		// The options declared in the "options" property are
 		// automatically attach to the view object itself. console.log( this.label );
 	}
 } );

-// outputs "OK" to the console. myButtonView = new ButtonView( { "label" : "OK" } );
+// Outputs "OK" to the console. myButtonView = new ButtonView( { "label" : "OK" } );

 WidgetView = BaseView.extend( {
 	options : [
-		"type!", // use a trailing explanation mark to indicate an option is required.
+		"type!", // Use a trailing explanation mark to indicate an option is required.
-		{ name : "label", defaultValue : "OK" } // use this object syntax to give an option a default value.
+		{ name : "label", defaultValue : "OK" } // Use this object syntax to give an option a default value.
 	]

 	render : function() {